-When not disabled, each of the ranges are from 1 min. to 1 hr. except for HDD Power Down which ranges from 1 min. to 15 min. and disable.
+When not disabled, each of the ranges is from 1 min. to 1 hr.
+Except for HDD Power Down which ranges from 1 min. to 15 min. and disable.

-6.4 Video Off Method
+Video Off Method

 This option determines the manner in which the monitor is goes blank.